 The Tukuche Peak is situated in the western part of the Himalayas between the Annapurna and Dhaulagiri ranges.
-At an altitude of 6920 meters, it is also known for its low-risk profile.
-Tukuche is one of the most exotic mountain climb experiences.
-From this summit, a wide range of mountains can be spotted, some of the popular ones being South Annapurna, Annapurna, Tilicho, Nilgiri,etc
+At an altitude of 6920 meters, The mountain lies north to the astounding Hidden Valley.
+Tukuche peak was first ascended by a Swiss team in 1969.
+Till date, a total of 38 expeditions have been carried out, and out of that 19 teams have completed their expedition successfully.
+It takes approximately 20 to 25 days to complete the expedition. is one of the most exotic mountain climb experiences.
+From this summit, a wide range of mountains can be spotted, some of the popular ones being South Annapurna, Annapurna, Tilicho, Nilgiri.

 There are various ways to reach the Tukuche base camp.
 One of the conventional routes start from Beni, the trail starts from Pokhara, passes Tatopani, Kalopani, and Martha respectively and reaches the Tukuche base camp.
 Another way is by taking a direct flight from Pokhara to Jomsom and trek all the way to Marpha, passing the Hidden Valley to reach the base camp.
 The mountain lies north to the astounding Hidden Valley.